Thanking donors is THE most important step in fundraising.

 You must complete the cycle by thanking the donor before the cycle can begin again.

-In other words, you need to thank your donor well before they’ll feel like giving again.
+In other words, you need to thank your donor WELL before they’ll feel like giving again.
 Make sense?

 And a stale, boring, predictable, slow thank-you letter doesn’t cut it.